JWebster-Colby/JWebster-Colby/README.md

 ## Projects

-Here are some projects that demonstrate my skills (Hyperlinked projects are completed):
+Here are some projects that I'm currently working on to demonstrate my skills as a backend developer.
+Please note that these projects are in progress, and my goal is to complete each of them:

 1. **Authentication System**
    - Created a standalone authentication system using Flask.